-The Bonds will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
+The Bonds will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company ("DTC") and its participants.
 Details of payment of the Bonds are more fully described in this Official Statement.
-The Bonds will bear interest from their date of delivery and interest will be payable on February 1, 2005 and semiannually thereafter on August 1 and February 1, calculated on the basis of a 360-day year of twelve 30-day months.
+The Bonds will bear interest from their delivery date and interest will be payable on June 1, 2005 and semiannually thereafter on December 1 and June 1 calculated on the basis of a 360-day year of twelve 30-day months.
 The Bonds are subject to redemption prior to maturity, as more fully described herein.

 The Bonds will constitute general obligations of The Commonwealth of Massachusetts (the "Commonwealth"), and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
-However, for information regarding certain statutory limits on state tax revenue growth and on expenditures for debt service, see "SECURITY FOR THE BONDS" (herein) and the Commonwealth Information Statement (described herein) under the headings "COMMONWEALTH REVENUES - Limitations on Tax Revenues" and "LONG-TERM LIABILITIES - General Authority to Borrow; Limit on Debt Service Appropriations."
+However, for information regarding certain statutory limits on state tax revenue growth and on expenditures for debt service, see "SECURITY FOR THE BONDS" (herein) and the Information Statement (referred to herein) under the headings "COMMONWEALTH REVENUES - Limitations on Tax Revenues" and "LONG-TERM LIABILITIES - General Authority to Borrow; Limit on Debt Service Appropriations."

-The Bonds are offered when, as and if issued and received by the original purchasers, and subject to the unqualified approving opinion as to legality of Ropes & Gray LLP, Boston, Massachusetts, Bond Counsel.
+The Bonds are offered when, as and if issued and received by the Underwriters, and subject to the unqualified approving opinion as to legality of Ropes & Gray LLP, Bond Counsel.
 Certain legal matters will be passed upon for the Commonwealth by Ropes & Gray LLP, Boston, Massachusetts, Disclosure Counsel.
-Settlement of the issue is expected at DTC in New York, New York, on or about August 26, 2004.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Palmer & Dodge LLP, Boston, Massachusetts.
+The Bonds are expected to be available for delivery at DTC in New York, New York, on or about November 18, 2004.